Swansea Mall: Property redevelopment

-In Summer 2022, Anagnost announced it had finalized negotiations with Walmart which would allow the redevelopment of the property to continue.
-Anagnost revealed the property would be renamed the “Shoppes at Swansea” and would transform the former enclosed mall into an outward-facing mixed-use shopping plaza with 110,000 square feet of retail space along with two 72-unit housing complexes.
-In Fall 2022, the decrepit ring road that formerly encircled the mall structure was repaired and a fitness club moved into the renovated northern section.
-As of 2023, no additional tenants have moved into the renovated sections of the property; construction has not been initialized for the abandoned southern sections.
+In summer 2022, Anagnost announced it had finalized negotiations with Walmart which would allow the redevelopment of the property to continue.
+Anagnost revealed the property would be renamed the “Shoppes at Swansea” and would transform the former enclosed mall into an open-air mixed-use lifestyle center with 110,000 square feet of retail space along with two 72-unit housing complexes.
+In late 2022, the ring road that formerly encircled the mall structure was repaired and a fitness club moved into the renovated northern section.